 - Poor socio-economic status.

-In most cases the infection is asymptomatic and is often only detected during screening or investigation of other genitourinary illness.
+In most cases, the Chlamydial genital infection is asymptomatic and is often only detected during screening or investigation of other genitourinary illness.

 If women are symptomatic they may describe:

 - Dysuria (always consider chlamydia as a cause of sterile pyuria).

 - Deep dyspareunia.

 Men tend to have either classical urethritis with dysuria and urethral discharge or epididymo-orchitis presenting as unilateral testicular pain ± swelling.
 Fever may also be a presenting feature in men.

 - Young adults (more often males) present with a reactive arthritis.
 Within the various types of 'reactive arthritis' there is a triad of urethritis, arthritis and conjunctivitis that can be triggered by chlamydial infection (amongst other pathogens), usually in conjunction with HLA-B27.

 - Upper abdominal pain due to perihepatitis (Fitz-Hugh Curtis syndrome) is a presenting feature.

 - There is proctitis with mucopurulent discharge which may be due to rectal chlamydia following anal intercourse.
 Rectal infection can also be asymptomatic and has been found in women who do not report having anal sex.